SirNapkin1334/NTRBoot-Source/README.md

 <details>
   <summary>Programming</summary>

   I mainly use Kotlin and some Java.
 I use Python occasionally.
-I know JavaScript but I won't do it for free.

 </details>